Products

 2. They Perform a Non-Comprehensive Dental Exam

-A good dentist will take a holistic approach to understanding all the factors occurring in your body.
-A comprehensive dental exam is critical for good dental care and an accurate diagnosis.
+Your oral health links to overall health.
+A good dentist takes a holistic approach to understanding all the factors in your body.

 3. They Don’t Gather Your Dental History/Records